Orange-Cyberdefense/bof/README.md

 layer:

 * **Automated**: Import or call directly higher-level functions from layers.
 No knowledge about the protocol required.
+For instance, the **discovery** module contains a few functions to discover devices using several industrial network protocols.

 * **Standard**: Craft packets from layers to interact with remote devices.
 Basic knowledge about the protocol required.